ununhexium/cecho/README.md

 # cecho

-Crisp echo.
+Color echo.

-A sanitized echo and sprintf alternative that also prints colors.
+A sanitized `printf` alternative that also prints colors.

+Actually works in `printf` style but with easy color and style specifiers.

+It's named after echo for "marketing" purposes because that's what people will probably look for when the first want to print colored text.

 ## Implemented